graviton57/SocialNetworks/README.md

 # Social Networks

-A simple android application that demonstrates authorization with the help of social networks.
+A simple Android application that showcases autorization with Google, Twitter and Facebook.

 In order for the application to work, you need to register it:
 * Facebook https://developers.facebook.com/
 * Twitter https://apps.twitter.com/
 * Google https://console.cloud.google.com/
+* Replace in the file api.gradle keys for your values

 Login Fragment| Main Activity | Content Fragment
 -------------|-----------------| -------------